andris9/NodePie/README.md

 **NB!** `xml` should be a Buffer if the XML is not in UTF-8 encoding.
 If `xml` is a String it is automatically considered as UTF-8 and the encoding is not converted.

+You can overwrite automatic detection of the encoding by setting explicitly it with an options property:

+    var np = new NodePie(xml_buffer, {encoding: "ISO-8859-1"});

 Feed level methods
 ------------------